No Bake Strawberry Cheesecake

 - Push the puree through a sieve to remove the seeds.
 (Optional, but recommended).

-- Add the puree to a medium saucepan with the white sugar and bring to a gentle boil while stirring Continue stirring as the mixture thickens - it should reduce to about ½ of the original volume (about ¾ cup when it's finished boiling).
+- Add the puree to a medium saucepan with the white sugar and bring to a gentle boil while stirring.
+Continue stirring as the mixture thickens – it should reduce to about 1/2 of the original volume (about 3/4 cup when it's finished boiling).

 - In a large bowl beat the whipping cream until stiff peaks form.
+Set aside.

 Serving